da0ran9e/Books-System/README.md

 The program interacts with the user by requesting the input CSV file name and providing status messages.

 ## C/C++ CSV/SQL converter <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" alt="c" width="40" height="40"/> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/cplusplus/cplusplus-original.svg" alt="cplusplus" width="40" height="40"/>
+Reading data from a CSV file and generates SQL insert statements for a database table.
+- Input:
+  The program prompts the user to input the names of the CSV file and the SQL output file.

+- CSV Processing:

+The code defines three functions for string manipulation: `splitString`, `removeQuotes`, and `escapeSingleQuotes`. splitString separates a string into columns using a specified delimiter (in this case, `;`).
+`removeQuotes` removes double quotes from the beginning and end of a string if they exist.
+`escapeSingleQuotes` replaces single quotes within a string with two single quotes to escape them for SQL.
+- File Handling:

+The program opens the input and output files using ifstream and ofstream.
+It checks if the files can be opened successfully and reports errors if they cannot.
+- CSV to SQL Conversion:

+The code reads each line from the CSV file and splits it into columns.
+It constructs SQL insert statements by formatting the column values and appends them to the output file.

 [CSV to SQL converter](https://github.com/da0ran9e/Books-System/blob/main/CSV2SQL.cpp)